streamx-dev/streamx-commerce-accelerator/terraform/README.md

 1. Select `Azure: Deploy StreamX` GH Action.
 2. Click `Run workflow`
 3. Select branch which should be used for deployment.
+4. Select `Load initial data` if you have initial data dump which needs to be ingested.
+To be used after cluster destroy.
-4. Click `Run workflow`
+5. Click `Run workflow`
-5. After successful deployment check GH Action Summary for site URL.
+6. After successful deployment check GH Action Summary for site URL.

 > **Note:** This GitHub Action can be run multiple times without issues.
 It ensures that your
 > infrastructure and StreamX Mesh are always up to date.